ashlyn-viereck/GenAI_Final_project/README.md

 2. Open your browser and navigate to the provided local URL (typically `http://localhost:8501`)

 3. Start asking questions about stocks!
-Example queries:
-   - "What's the current price of AAPL?"
-   - "Calculate the RSI for TSLA"
-   - "Show me the 50-day moving average for MSFT"
-   - "Plot the stock price for GOOGL"

 ##  Key Functions